ReAbateon/Hybrid_Approach/README.md

 - **Dataset selection:** Datasets can be selected using the *Choose CSV* button.
 The tool stores the most recently used datasets and automatically generates the corresponding `joblib` files in the same directory.
 - **Model:** The model type can be selected between Random Forest and XGBoost.
 - **Number of trees:** The number of trees used for both Random Forest and XGBoost models can be configured.
+A number of multiple of 8 must be used.
 - **Maximum depth:** The maximum tree depth parameter is applied only to Random Forest models.
 - **Random seed:** A random seed can be specified to ensure reproducibility of the training process.
 - **Number of test samples:** The number of test samples extracted from the dataset.
 - **Code generation:** The *Hybrid*, *DT-Rec*, and *SIMT* generation buttons allow launching the generation of the corresponding execution approaches.

 ### Generated Code Usage